narze/second-brain/1-Projects/100DaysOfCode-R3/44 - Astro site for Obsidian.md

         - Folder structure not leaked
     - Cons
         - Hard to add links?
-    - Or we can just use `slug:` frontmatter...
+    - _Verdict_: retain path & use `slug:` in frontmatter if you want it flattened